SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

 \subsection{Yang-Mills theory and derivation of the field equations}

 In this section, I begin with standard Yang-Mills theory and derive a locally de Sitter theory of quantum gravity using the de Sitter Lie algebra.
 Yang-Mills theory describes forces as exchanges of gauge bosons based on a group symmetry.
-The Standard Model of quantum field theory currently contains three forces, electromagnetism, the weak force, and the strong force in a U(1)$\otimes$SU(2)$\otimes$SU(3) group symmetry.
+The Standard Model of quantum field theory currently contains three forces, electromagnetism, the weak force, and the strong force in a U(1)$\otimes$SU(2)$\otimes$SU(3) group symmetry, all using the Lie algebras of semi-simple groups.